-Sixty-five percent is opened on a mobile device; nobody wants to read through an entire essay.
+Sixty-five percent of email is opened on a mobile device; nobody wants to read through an entire essay.

 - A concise and direct subject line – “Meeting date changed,” “Quick question about your presentation,” “New order processing procedure to start Jun 5” “Approval needed by Jan 1.”